 Walk along the Promenade

-After feasting your senses on the splendid art and architecture, it’s time for a change of scene.
-The ‘Paseo Maritimo’, or Marbella’s Promenade, is a sprawling pathway that traces the coastline, bordered by an array of palm trees.
+Once you reach the bottom of Avenida del Mar, you reach the ‘Paseo Maritimo’, or Marbella’s Promenade.
+It’s a sprawling pathway that traces the coastline, bordered by an array of palm trees.

 Spend the Afternoon in Puerto Banus